Blended Family Adjustment

 - Feelings of unfairness or inadequacy

-- Issues brought about by moving into a new house or neighbourhoods
+- Issues brought about by moving into a new house or new neighbourhood

 - Problems after changing schools